Image Encryption and Decryption¶

 That’s why we propose the introduction of an encrypted image format.

-A user wants to create a new server or volume based on an encrypted image created by any of the use cases described above.
-The corresponding compute or volume host has to be able to decrypt the image using the symmetric key stored in the key manager and transform it into the requested resource (server disk or volume).
-For this, the user needs access to the key in the key manager which is controlled via their project role assignment.
+1. A user wants to create a new volume based on an encrypted image.
+The corresponding volume host has to be able to decrypt the image using the symmetric key stored in the key manager and transform it into the requested volume resource.

-Loading entire images into the memory of compute hosts or a users system is unacceptable.
+Loading entire images into the memory of volume hosts is unacceptable.

-We propose direct decryption-streaming into the target storage (e.g. encrypted volume) to prevent the creation of temporary unencrypted files.
+We propose direct decryption-streaming into the target volume to prevent the creation of temporary unencrypted files.

-There is already one existing case in Cinder’s current implementation where encrypted images are created.
+There is already one existing case in Cinder’s current implementation where encrypted images are created (use case 2.2).
 This is when an image is created directly from an encrypted volume.
 Since the encrypted block data is simply copied into the image, the encryption (usually LUKS) is automatically inherited - as is the encryption key, which is simply cloned in Barbican.
 We will not change this behavior as a part of this spec.
-Our changes will only apply, when the user actively intends to create an encrypted image from any volume using the new image encryption extensions.
+Our changes will only apply, when the user actively wants to create an encrypted image from any volume.

 The key management is handled differently than with encrypted volumes or encrypted ephemeral storage.
 The reason for this is, that the encryption and decryption of an image will never happen in Glance but in all other services, which consume images.
 Therefore the service which needs to create a key for a newly created encrypted image may not be the same service which then has to delete the key (in most cases Glance).
 To delete a key, which has not been created by the same entity, is bad behavior.
 To avoid this, we choose to let the user create and delete the key.
 To not accidently delete a key, which is used to encrypt an image, we will let Glance register as a consumer of that key (secret in Barbican ) when the corresponding encrypted image is uploaded and unregister as a consumer when the image is deleted in Glance.